typpo/blog/source/_posts/2013-08-27-lessons-from-getting-my-side-project-acquired.markdown

 Most people are surprised when I tell them Asterank is almost entirely [open source](https://github.com/typpo/asterank).
 It lends an air of transparency and invites collaborators.
 The project gains valuable feedback and perspective as a result.

 Blogging about technical issues is a good way to get exposure in the open-source community.
-People in tech are often interested in how technologies are specifically used in certain applications.
+Techies are often interested in how specific technologies are used in certain applications.
 Asterank capitalized on this, with its visualizations making rounds in the webgl community.
 You can get the attention of smart and well-connected people by showcasing interesting technology applications.

 ## Lesson 7: You need to stick with it